Skip Navigation

 • The primary function of carbohydrates is to provide energy.

-• The parts of the wheat kernel and the nutrients provided are:
+• The parts of a whole grain kernel and the nutrients provided are:

 • Endosperm: starch and protein (in wheat this protein is called gluten)